 The Bunya Mountain Markets are held on the last Sunday of the month from 9am to 2pm.

-Bunya Mountains is a small Queensland Rural Location within the local government area of Western Downs, it is located approximately 163kms from the capital Brisbane covering an area of 372.564 square kilometers.
+Bunya Mountains is a small Queensland Rural Location within the local government area of Western Downs, it is located approximately 163kms from the capital Brisbane covering an area of 372.564 square kilometres.
 Bunya Mountains has a recorded population of 144 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Bunya Mountains we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Bunya Mountains and think we’ve missed something, let us know and we’ll share it here.